ash123456789/SimpleForums/README.md

 # SimpleForums
-Very basic forum project built in PHP using CakePHP 3.4.
+A very basic forum project built in PHP using CakePHP 3.4.

 ### Features
 ---